AntonioMoralesPerez/tetb/README.md

 **Implemented by Antonio Morales-Pérez, Chiara Devescovi, Yoonseok Hwang, Mikel García-Díez, Barry Bradlyn, Juan L. Mañes, Maia G. Vergniory, and Aitzol García-Etxarri**

-In this package we implement the essential functions necessary to implemente the enumeration algorithm presented in Ref.
+In this package we implement the essential functions necessary to implement the *enumeration algorithm*, which returns all possible decomposition in terms of elementary bands representations of a "symmetry vector" of a bundle of isolated photonic bands.

+The analytical framework underlying our implementation of the TETB model is detailed in Ref.
 [1].

 ## Installation